Jesse Arreguín: Tenure

 Arreguín was sworn in on December 3, 2024.
-Immediately upon being sworn in, Arreguín introduced Bill SB 9, which if passed, would remove the requirement that a property owner must live in the property in order to build or have an accessory dwelling unit.
+Immediately upon being sworn in, Arreguín introduced Bill SB 9, which, after its 2025 passage, removes the requirement that a property owner must live in the property in order to build or have an accessory dwelling unit.

 Jesse Arreguín was appointed as chairman of the public safety committee and human services committee.
-He is also a member of the Energy, Utilities and Communications; Housing; Local Government; Transportation; and Business, Professions and Economic Development Committees.
+In 2025, he was appointed chair of his chamber's housing committee by incoming President pro tempore Monique Limón.
+He is also a member of the Energy, Utilities and Communications; Local Government; Transportation; and Business, Professions and Economic Development Committees.

 Following President Donald Trump’s announcement that local officials who interfered with deportation efforts would face investigation, Arreguín responded during a press conference, stating, "I’m sure all my colleagues will stand with me and say, ‘Come after us if you wanna arrest us for protecting our communities."

 Other roles

 Arreguín is the vice president of the Association of Bay Area Governments, the Bay Area's regional planning agency and Council of Governments.
 Arreguín is chair and representative on the Bay Area Regional Collaborative Governing Board representing the Association of Bay Area Governments.
 He also chairs the Council's Agenda and Rules Committee, and serves on the Council's Budget and Finance Committee and 4x4 Joint Committee on Housing.